USEPA/WNTR/documentation/resultsobject.rst

    Example network graphic.

-Panels can be saved to excel files using:
+Panels can be saved to Excel files using:

 .. literalinclude:: ../examples/simulation_results.py
    :lines: 33-34